Lavitz09/Blind-Joint-Align-Tool/README.md

 # Blind-Joint-Align-Tool
-Insert for MISUMI 2020 Extrusions.
+Insert for MISUMI 2020 T-Slot Extrusions.
 Has a hole at 10mm for either marking or drilling